-Customer experience is a top priority in your organization and you’ve been investigating how technology can help.
+Customer experience is a top priority for your organization and you’ve been investigating how technology can help.
 You’re not prepared to take down all your existing systems to create something new, and you don’t want to implement a heavy complex iBPMS solution, nor do you want to buy a bunch of RPA solutions.
 You’ve heard that business process automation can help.
 And you’re right, it can.

 Let’s look at five types of business processes where business process automation drives better customer experience:

 So, your customers and suppliers are communicating with you, but to facilitate and complete these communications, they must access numerous systems that each have unique roles and data.
 Heck, just to simply become a customer for most companies requires access to 10 or more systems!
-And if you’re team is going to help, they too have to delve into these various systems–which equates to time, money, and ultimately lost business.
+And if your team is going to help, they too have to delve into these various systems–which equates to time, money, and ultimately lost business.

 The answer is to leverage routing processes and decision rules that will provide a single point of interaction for the customer – a web application, mobile app or customer portal – and route the request to and between the appropriate systems using defined business rules.